paul-hammant/tbd/content/branch-by-abstraction/index.md

 back somewhere).

 There may be some aspect of repetition to the coding activities that makes it a longer to complete.
-No matter, the change was predicted as being time consuming, complex, destabilizing/disruptive to every else in the development team.
+No matter, the change was predicted as being time-consuming, complex, destabilizing/disruptive to every else in the development team.

 **Rules:**